 Google Chromecast with Google TV

 "Hey Google!"
 That will become your new favorite saying if you go the route of Chromecast with Google TV.
 This little dongle lets you stream what you're watching or listening to on your phone or tablet to your TV.
 And Google TV puts all the content from all your streaming services on the screen in one place.
 Just say, "Hey Google, show me rom coms," and all the rom coms from Netflix, Hulu, Amazon Prime, and more will appear on screen.
 Nifty.
+How does this little dong do at privacy?
+Well, Google is gonna Google and take the data from what you watch and use it to inform ads they can show you all over the place, of course.

 What could happen if something goes wrong?